 Technical and Career Education

 Atlanta Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees, diplomas, and technical certificates of credit.
-In 2021, Atlanta Technical College graduated 2,676 students and awarded 209 associate degrees and 2,467 technical certificates of credit.
-In 2019, the college opened ATC South in Clayton County, which serves as an extension of the main campus, providing students access to resources such as the campus store, business office, testing center, enrollment services, financial aid, economic development, and a student lounge onsite.
+In 2022, Atlanta Technical College graduated 3,118 students and awarded 278 associate degrees and 2,521 technical certificates of credit.
+ATC South in Clayton County, which serves as an extension of the main campus, provides students access to resources such as the campus store, business office, testing center, enrollment services, financial aid, economic development, and a student lounge onsite.
 ATC South course offerings include cosmetology, healthcare, allied health sciences, logistics, computer sciences, and general education classes, along with a host of online and hybrid courses.

 For-profit vocational colleges in Clayton County include the Interactive College of Technology, United Education Institute (UEI), and Genesis Career College, all in Morrow, Ga.

 Undergraduate and Graduate Education

 Businesses searching for highly educated workers for administrative or management roles need look no further than Clayton County.
 A pristine 214-acre campus in Morrow is the site of Clayton State University, which enrolls nearly 7,000 students in 6 associate degree programs, 60+ undergraduate degree programs, and 8 graduate degree programs.
 Clayton State University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, and master’s degrees.

 Because of Clayton County’s location in metro Atlanta, there are more than 80 colleges within 100 miles, including Georgia State University, the largest university in the state, and the Georgia Institute of Technology.